kubernetes/kops/docs/cli/kops_create_cluster.md

       --cloud-labels string              A list of key/value pairs used to tag all instance groups (for example "Owner=John Doe,Team=Some Team").
       --container-runtime string         Container runtime to use: containerd, docker --disable-subnet-tags              Disable automatic subnet tagging
-      --dns string                       DNS type to use: public or private. (default "Public") --dns-zone string                  DNS hosted zone (defaults to longest matching zone) --dry-run                          If true, only print the object that would be sent, without sending it.
+      --dns string                       DNS type to use: public or private (default "Public") --dns-zone string                  DNS hosted zone (defaults to longest matching zone) --dry-run                          If true, only print the object that would be sent, without sending it.
 This flag can be used to create a cluster YAML or JSON manifest.
       --encrypt-etcd-storage             Generate key in AWS KMS and use it for encrypt etcd volumes